Jebaraj/SuperTuxKart-IceHockey/README.md

 ![Our Agents against the AI (highest difficulty)](media/Best_Performing_Agent.gif)

-*Gameplay showing ball chasing, positioning, and reversal when we pass the puck.
-Red is prediction, Green is truth*
+*Gameplay showing how our agents perform against the highest AI difficulty*

 ## Introduction